-A degree from the Seattle University Counseling Programs helps prepare students to meet the academic requirements to apply for licensure as a mental health counselor associate and/or a certified chemical dependency professional in Washington.
+A degree from the Seattle University Counseling Program helps prepare students to meet the academic requirements to apply for licensure as a mental health counselor associate and/or a substance use disorder professional in Washington.
 The State of Washington Department of Health has additional requirements such as examination, post graduate experience and supervision that must be met in addition to the coursework.

 Minimum credits required for degree: 90